Fractal

 • IT costs are reduced 50% while applications are delivered in a fraction of the previous time

-While these outcomes are impressive, the real power of edge computing enabled with Fractal Programming comes from what it enables, not what it eliminates.
+While these outcomes are impressive, the real power of edge computing enabled with Fractal Computing comes from what it enables, not what it eliminates.

 Legacy batch systems, with 40 year old patched (or even lost) source code can now be rebuilt in weeks and made to run in real time.